 A 30 patient Phase 2 clinical trial conducted in the United States comparing NeoCart to the standard-of-care microfracture met its endpoints for safety and for improvement in pain and function.
 These results support the continued clinical development of NeoCart.
 The two-year results of our Phase 2 clinical trial are publicly available.
 Crawford et al. J Bone Joint Surg Am.
 2012;94:979-89.

-A 249 patient Phase 3 clinical trial conducted in the United States comparing NeoCart to the standard-of-care microfracture is currently in progress.
+A 249 patient Phase 3 clinical trial conducted in the United States comparing NeoCart to the standard-of-care microfracture was stopped after the trial did not meet its primary endpoint.
 Information about the study is available on clinicaltrials.gov.

 Visit the NeoCart Study Website